sjdemartini/mui-tiptap/README.md

 ### Use the all-in-one component

-The simplest way to render a rich text editor is to use the `<RichTextEditor />` component:
+The simplest way to render a rich text editor is to use the `RichTextEditor` component:

 ```tsx
 import { Button } from "@mui/material";